scaleway/serverless-functions-node/examples/README.md

 # Examples

-Each example contains a `handler.js` file.

-To run them, you first need to install the dependencies in this directory:
+To run the examples, you first need to install the examples dependencies:

 ```console
 npm i
 ```

-Then you can run examples with:
+You can then run each example with:

 ```console
 node <example_name>/handler.js